kyl3song/kyl3song.github.io/_posts/DFIR/2021-04-29-IPv6 in TeamViewer(v15) part 2. [EN].md

 <img src="https://i.imgur.com/9oDIOy5.png" alt="image"/>
 <br>[ Fig 7.
 Public IP Address of Device A ]</p>

-If Device A and Device B are in the same network(private), they don't need to use public IP for communication, **they use private IP instead.** That's why sometimes we spot private IP from the logs like below.
+If Device A and Device B are in the same network(private), they don't need to use public IP for communication, **they use private IP instead.** That's why sometimes we spot private IP from the logs in a test environment.

 - punch received a=***Private IP:Port***